pgRouting/pgrouting/src/tsp/doc/pgr_tsp.rst

 :Example: Using with points of interest.

-To generate a symetric matrix:
+To generate a symmetric matrix:

 * the **side** information of pointsOfInterset is ignored by not including it in the query
 * and **directed := false**